|The Twelfth Annual Berkeley Undergraduate Prize for Architectual Design Excellence 2010|

-2) The purpose of your project is to further your understanding of the social art of architecture, focusing your interest in the social issue you have identified in this year’s BERKELEY PRIZE submittals.
+2) The purpose of your project is to further your understanding of the social art of architecture by allowing you to study first-hand some aspect of sustainable design and social wisdom you have identified in this year’s BERKELEY PRIZE submittals.

 3) U.S. CITIZENS NOTE: Proposals may not be made to visit or study in countries with travel advisories issued by the United States Department of State.
 For all students, the BERKELEY PRIZE will not fund travel to countries currently in conflict.

 4) Travel must occur in the summer of 2009 during your academic institution’s summer break.

 (a) A description of the program and a persuasive argument why this program will benefit your education;

 (b) An itinerary for the entire period of travel; and

 (c) A budget covering all anticipated expenses.